Team-Hydrogen/2025-ADC/README.md

 This is Team Hydrogen's application for the 2025 NASA App Development Challenge.

 ## Download Instructions
-Clone the repository using the command:
+Clone this repository using the command:
 ```commandline
 git clone https://github.com/Team-Hydrogen/2025-ADC.git
 ```